Jakob Butturff

 Jakob Butturff (born April 28, 1994) is a left-handed American ten-pin bowler from Chandler, Arizona and a member of the Professional Bowlers Association.
 He competes in events on the PBA Tour and in global events as a member of Team USA.
-He has won seven national PBA Tour titles (including one major) and 27 PBA Regional Tour titles.
-Jakob also rolled the 28th of the PBA Tour's 34 televised 300 games.
+He has won eight national PBA Tour titles (including one major) and 27 PBA Regional Tour titles.
+Jakob also rolled the 28th of the PBA Tour's 35 televised 300 games.

-Butturff is a member of the Columbia 300 and Vise Grips pro staffs.
+Butturff is a pro staff member for the Ebonite division of Brunswick.
+He is also sponsored by Vise Grips.

 Amateur career

 Butturff finished first at the 2017 Team USA Trials, and has been a Team USA member from 2017 through 2019.
 He won a team gold medal at the 2017 World Bowling Championships.

 Butturff and his Team USA teammates won the 2019 Weber Cup over Team Europe.
 At the 2019 Pan American Games in Peru, Butturff and Team USA teammate Nick Pate earned a gold medal in doubles.
 During qualifying for this event, Jakob broke the Pan American Games record for a six-game block with a score of 1,516.
 In the next six-game block, he broke his own record with a 1,538 score.
 He also earned a bronze medal in the singles event.

 Butturff was part of the rotating four-person team (with A. J. Johnson, Andrew Anderson and Kristopher Prather) that won the trios gold medal for Team USA at the 2021 International Bowling Federation (IBF) Super World Championships in Dubai.